CS222-UIUC/course-project-group-78/README.md

 #### Frontend: (Nisha)

-We will write the front end of our software with the Godot game engine using C++.
+We will write the front end of our software with the Godot game engine using GDScript.
 We will create a simple GUI and login page with the front end.
 We will write tests for Godot using catch2.

 The frontend has to do the following tasks:
 1. Accept music files